imgeyuez/TafIn--Tagger-for-Intensifiers/README.md

 If the requirements are also fullfilled, main.py can be run and the user is guided through the application of TafIn.
 Therefore no adjustments are needed.

-1. Starting the program.\nStarting
+1. Starting the program.
-2.
+Starting with

 ### No access to the data - Not provided yet.